macabeus/kappa/README.md

    - Function signatures of dependencies used in the target assembly
    - Clear instructions and formatting rules for the AI

+### Attaching Additional Context

+You can attach code snippets to provide additional context for the next decompilation prompt:

+1. Select any code (e.g., a struct used by the function)
+2. Run the code action "Attach code for next decompilation prompt"
+3. The code will be included in the next prompt you build
+4. The attached code is automatically cleared after use (one-shot behavior)

+A status bar indicator shows when code is attached.
+Click it to clear the attached code if needed.

 ## 🔌 Kappa Plugins

 https://github.com/user-attachments/assets/ca5beb10-fc7a-423e-a5b4-ba009eac7dad